ringwormGO-organization/Termi/README.md

 ### Build & Run - Windows
 - Open ```Developer Command Prompt for VS 2019``` or ```Developer Command Prompt for VS 2022``` and run ```compile.bat``` in `Termi-Windows\Termi\x64\Release` directory.
 - Open Termi Visual Studio Solution and compile it.
+- If you running application from Visual Studio, loading executables won't work because running from ```Release``` folder/directory isn't same as running from Visual Studio!
+- Also you can build launcher and installer for Windows version too :)
 - If you want run Termi as standard user, check latest release and download executable or simply clone repo and update it with ```git pull```.
-You can also use [installer](https://github.com/ringwormGO-organization/Termi/blob/main/Termi-Windows/Installer/Termi.exe) but you need download MSVC C++ runtime enviroment.
+You can also use [installer](https://github.com/ringwormGO-organization/Termi/blob/main/Termi-Windows/Installer/Termi.exe) but you need still need to download ```MSVC C++ runtime enviroment```b and ```.NET 5.0 Runtime```.
+It is recommended that you run the application as an administrator, especially if launcher downloading new update because writing to ```C:\Programs Files``` or similiar directory require administartor priviliges.
-- If you running application from Visual Studio, loading executables won't work because running from ```Release``` folder/directory isn't same as running from Visual Studio!

 ### Build & Run - GNU/Linux version (& macOS version which unsupported)
 ```sh